Skip To Main Content

 C. Handwashing and respiratory etiquette

-All students, faculty and staff will continue in 2023-2024 and beyond to:
+All students, faculty and staff will continue in 2024-2025 and beyond to:

-• Teach and reinforce handwashing with soap and water for at least 20 seconds and increase monitoring to ensure adherence among students, teachers, and staff.
-If handwashing is not possible, hand sanitizer containing at least 60% alcohol should be used.
+• Teach and reinforce hand-washing with soap and water for at least 20 seconds and increase monitoring to ensure adherence among students, teachers, and staff.
+If hand-washing is not possible, hand sanitizer containing at least 60% alcohol should be used.

 • Encourage students and staff to cover coughs and sneezes with a tissue when not wearing a mask and immediately wash their hands after blowing their nose, coughing, or sneezing.

-• Assist students with disabilities who might need assistance with handwashing and respiratory etiquette behaviors.
+• Assist students with disabilities who might need assistance with hand-washing and respiratory etiquette behaviors.

 • Maintain adequate supplies: Support healthy hygiene behaviors by providing adequate supplies, including soap, a way to dry hands, tissues, face masks (as feasible), and no-touch/foot-pedal trash cans.
 If soap and water are not readily available, schools can provide alcohol-based hand sanitizer that contains at least 60% alcohol (for staff and older children who can safely use hand sanitizer).